Everybody knows that you can’t track “dark social” with marketing attribution, specifically software-based attribution, right? Right??

 That’s it!

-That’s it… that’s the whole solution.
+That’s it… That’s the whole solution.
 That’s how you shine a light on the portions of “dark social” that can be lit up.

-This gives you full visibility in your software-based attribution for interactions such as likes, comments, shares and direct messages.
+This gives you full visibility in your software-based attribution for interactions such as likes, comments, shares, and direct messages.